craftcms/docs/docs/getting-started-tutorial/environment/stack.md

 # Set up a development stack

-The word “stack” refers to the web software that’s needed to work with Craft CMS, which is detailed in [Craft’s minimum requirements](https://docs.craftcms.com/v3/requirements.html).
+The word “stack” refers to the web software that’s needed to work with Craft CMS, which is detailed in [Craft’s minimum requirements](/3.x/requirements.md).

-Like your workstation, a web server can run different operating systems and applications.
-Web servers, however, are configured with an operating system and software for running websites.
-There are common combinations of web software referred to as “stacks”.
+Like your workstation, a web server can run different operating systems and apps.
+Web servers, however, use an OS and software specifically for running websites where common bundles of web software are referred to as “stacks”.
 (You’ve probably heard of a “full stack developer”, which means someone has experience with each of the software components in a particular stack.)

 Craft can run on a number of different stacks, but the main ingredients are...